boudewijndanser/Pizza-Configurator/README.md

 # Pizza Configurator
 > Assignment made for Codaisseur

 The goal of this assignment was to get more familiar with forms, radio buttons, checkboxes and Material UI while using React / Redux.
 The Redux state contained the state of the pizza.
-There was no backend at this point.
+The price was calculated and updated based on the information from the Redux state.
+Al pizza desciptions, prices, etc were loaded from an external file.

 ## With the endproduct a user could: